Riversleigh fauna: Faunal lists

 The following are incomplete lists of mammals, birds, fish, and invertebrate species and genera included in the Riversleigh fauna, according to the compilation of taxa by researchers at the University of New South Wales and Queensland (wakaleo.net).
-A survey of species-level taxa described in the Riversleigh Fauna in the decades of research preceding 2006, resulted in a total greater than 290 species.
+A 2006 survey of the Riversleigh fauna identified over 290 named species.

 The fauna of Riversleigh includes placental mammals, especially bats, and the various families of marsupials.
-Due to the novelty of some taxa discovered in the area, some species have been placed in tentative arrangements or unknown lineages placed as sometimes undescribed higher taxa.
+Due to the novelty of some taxa discovered in the area, some species have been placed in tentative arrangements or unknown lineages, sometimes within undescribed higher taxa.

-The Mammalia discovered at the site includes the Yingabalanaridae (weirdodonta) family, whose classification within the order is currently uncertain.
+The mammals discovered at the site include fossils from the Yingabalanaridae (weirdodonta) family, whose classification is currently uncertain.